webpro/jaguarundi/README.md

 ## What does it do?

 * Reduce the number of HTTP requests: by concatenating both Javascript and CSS files
-* Reduce the number of kilobytes: by minifying Javascript, CSS, and HTML files (using Yahoo Compressor and/or Google Compiler)
+* Reduce the number of kilobytes: by minifying Javascript, CSS, and HTML files (using Yahoo Compressor and/or Closure Compiler)
 * Version the resulting files: by adding a checksum of the resulting file to the filename (this is better than e.g. a new version for each deployment, since those files might not have been changed).
 Except for the HTML files.
 * Replace the references to the original Javascript and CSS files and replace with references to the resulting optimized files.